Home

 You get offers to buy from $90,000 to $130,000.

 OUCH!
-Sorry, that can be the real life experience of selling house as is.
+Sorry, that can be the real life experience of selling a house as is.

 Solutions

-Before you decide about selling house as is, take a look at other possibilities.
+Before you decide about selling a fixer upper, take a look at other possibilities.

 Could you perhaps fix most, or all the problems and then sell?